Our CRM Dashboard is the new central hub to your Jetpack CRM install. This guide walks you through the dashboard.

 Latest Contacts & Activity

 The latest customers shows you the 10 most recent contacts and their statuses.
-This is good to check in on the latest opportunities to your business.
+This is good to check in on the latest opportunities for your business.

 There’s also a section showing the latest CRM wide activity which you can check in on to see if things are happening as you expect.